junxit/us-congress-code/title-26/chapter-1/sec-49.md

 (Added Pub.
 L. 99–514, title II, § 211(a), Oct.
 22, 1986, 100 Stat.
 2166; amended Pub.
 L. 100–647, title I, § 1002(e)(1)–(3), (8)(B), Nov.
 10, 1988, 102 Stat.
 3367, 3369; Pub.
 L. 101–508, title XI, § 11813(a), Nov.
 5, 1990, 104 Stat.
 1388–543; Pub.
 L. 105–206, title VI, § 6004(g)(6), July 22, 1998, 112 Stat.
 796; Pub.
 L. 109–58, title XIII, § 1307(c)(1), Aug.
 8, 2005, 119 Stat.
 1006; Pub.
 L. 111–5, div.
 B, title I, § 1302(c)(1), Feb.
 17, 2009, 123 Stat.
 347; Pub.
 L. 111–148, title IX, § 9023(c)(1), Mar.
 23, 2010, 124 Stat.
 880; Pub.
 L. 115–141, div.
 U, title IV, § 401(a)(24), (d)(3)(B)(i), Mar.
 23, 2018, 132 Stat.
 1185, 1209; Pub.
 L. 117–167, div.
 A, § 107(d)(2), Aug.
 9, 2022, 136 Stat.
 1398; Pub.
 L. 117–169, title I, § 13702(b)(2), Aug.
 16, 2022, 136 Stat.
 1997.)

 ## Notes

-### Amendment of Subsection (a)(1)(C)

-Pub.
-L. 117–169, title I, § 13702(b)(2), (c), Aug.
-16, 2022, 136 Stat.
-1997, provided that, applicable to property placed in service after Dec.
-31, 2024, subsection (a)(1)(C) of this section is amended: (1) by striking “and” at the end of clause (v), (2) by striking the period at the end of clause (vi) and inserting a comma, and (3) by adding at the end the following new clauses: (vii) the basis of any qualified property which is part of a qualified facility under section 48E, and (viii) the basis of any energy storage technology under section 48E.
-See 2022 Amendment note below.

 ### Editorial Notes